clokep/clokep.github.io/content/articles/rss-feeds-for-wikipedia-and-nhl.rst

 Wikipedia Current Events
 ========================

-The Wikipedia Current Events feed is `publically available`_, code can be found in the GitHub repository: `clokep/wp-current-events-rss`_.
+The Wikipedia Current Events feed is `publicly available`_, code can be found in the GitHub repository: `clokep/wp-current-events-rss`_.
 Note that this pulls data on demand and thus always serves the most up-to-date versions of the articles.
 This works by: